 We have also come in to work on an existing wildflower field and help get it back into shape.
 If it is too far gone, it sometimes makes sense to start over.
 Sometimes a property had some wildflowers, but it went completely to grass.
 In time, even ordinary grass plants can outcompete the wildflowers if not dug up to let the wildflowers spread and thrive.

-No matter what the case, a wildflower field does need to be reseeded on an ongoing basis in order to ensure the constant growth of the wildflowers.
+No matter what the case, a wildflower meadow does need to be reseeded on an ongoing basis in order to ensure the constant growth of the wildflowers.
 You’ll always naturally be losing some to the competition and wildflowers do tend to naturally thin themselves out over time.
 But reseeding each year will help to ensure that your wildflower meadow continues to look full and healthy.

 Your wildflower meadow will also require a cutback at the end of the year.
 In the same way that we’d come in and deadhead a perennial bed, we’ll cut everything in the wildflower meadow down to the ground.
 But even this is a thought-out process (not just coming in and hacking everything away).
 We are thinking about cutting the seeds so that they can help self-feed the area.